 Find my iPhone — You owe it to yourself to have this app from Apple on your device.
 If it ever turns up missing, you’ll be able to spot it on a map.
 And if it’s in the hands of bad guys, you can lock it, or even wipe it clean.

-The Weather Channel — I’ve tried a number of weather apps but always come back to The Weather Channel.
-It has a lovely interface, and very intuitively lets you switch among a variety of views, such as current conditions, detailed forecast, 10-day forecast, radar map, and more.
+The Weather Channel — I’ve tried several weather apps but always come back to The Weather Channel.
+It has a lovely interface and very intuitively lets you switch among a variety of views, such as current conditions, detailed forecast, 10-day forecast, radar map, and more.

-Pandora Radio — You’re likely already a user of this free service for streaming your favorite kind of music.
+Pandora Radio — You’re likely already a user of this free service for streaming your favourite kind of music.
 The app lets you access your Pandora stations.

-There are a number of other great apps and games in CNET’s listing, but these are the ones that I think every iPhone and iPad owner would want to be sure to download.
+There are many other great apps and games in CNET’s listing, but these are the ones that I think every iPhone and the iPad owner would want to be sure to download.
 And they’re free!